Camellia Japonica

 Katherine Smith

-has contributed to Poetry, Cincinnati Review, Missouri Review, Ploughshares, Southern Review, and many other journals.
+has contributed to Southern Review, Boulevard, North American Review, Ploughshares, Mezzo Cammin, Cincinnati Review, Missouri Review, and many other journals.
 Her short fiction has appeared in Fiction International and Gargoyle.
-Her first book, Argument by Design (Washington Writers’ Publishing House), appeared in 2003, and her second, Woman Alone on the Mountain (Iris Press), was published in 2014.
-She teaches at Montgomery College in Maryland.
+Her first book, Argument by Design (Washington Writers’ Publishing House), appeared in 2003.
+Her second book of poems, Woman Alone on the Mountain (Iris Press), appeared in 2014.
+Her third book, Secret City, appeared with Madville Press in 2022.
+She works at Montgomery College in Maryland.